Korbak/freshrss-invidious/README.md

+# Discontinued project

+This project is discontinued but still can be used at your own risks.
+An enhanced version has been forked by @tunbridgep here: https://github.com/tunbridgep/freshrss-invidious

+It includes a lot of edits and updates, with more functionnalities.

 # FreshRSS - Invidious videos extension

 This FreshRSS extension allows you to directly watch YouTube videos displayed by [your favorite Invidious instance](https://github.com/omarroth/invidious) from within subscribed channel feeds.